CCBIO908/Scientific_Writing_Course/README.md

 > [!NOTE]
 > Intention: This page is continously updated as needed.
 > Information works in parallell with Mittuib/Canvas, to make sure non-ECT participants easily can access the same information, as some of you have reported trouble with accessing the student pages.
-  Apologize for those who get this information twise.
+  Apologize for those who get this information twice.
 For ECT-earning students, your main site will still be https://mitt.uib.no/courses/50763

 ## Message 1 (May 07):

 ### a) First assignment and time schedule
-Click here to download [Assignment 1 and the activity plan](https://filesender.sikt.no/?s=download&token=47535373-f585-42a0-9252-38cd94a2fff6) for the two days.
+Click here to download [Assignment 1](https://filesender.sikt.no/?s=download&token=c94374b8-8d51-4386-b283-919eb11adec5) for the two days.
   - I encurage all of you (non-ECT) to do the assignment (it is a good exercise), but you do not have to submit.
   - In case you want to; submit to erling.hoivik@uib.no using *CCBIO908 Assignment 1* in email heading.